 Get Funding for Public EV Chargers with ChargeON Ontario

-Take advantage of the ChargeON Ontario rebate and bring EV charging stations to your public property.
+Take advantage of the ChargeON Program rebate and bring EV charging stations to your public property.
 Learn more about the program below.

 ChargeON Ontario is a provincial EV charging rebate that funds the installation of publicly accessible EV charging stations throughout the province to support the rising number of electric vehicle drivers.